nichoth/resume/src/resume.md

 * Socket Supply Company
 * July 2022 &ndash; Jan 2023

-Implemented an automated test suite for several applications built on Socket Supply's new JS runtime.
+Implemented an automated test suite for 3 applications built on Socket Supply's new JS runtime.
 Increased developer velocity by giving confidence that changes do not cause regressions.